filipmeszaros/JavaScriptCourse/Playwright.md

 ## Test execution
-Plawright tests within a file (methods) are executed sequentially, while test files are executed in parallel.
+Playwright tests within a file (methods) are executed sequentially, while test files are executed in parallel.
+By default, all tests in all browsers (both specified in file *playwright.config.js*) are being executed, unless specified otherwise.
 You can use these commands to execute tests:
 * `npx playwright test` - runs the tests specified in *playwright.config.js* configuration
 * `npx playwright test directory/fileName.spec.js` - runs the tests of a specified file